BikerDroid/HttpServers/README.md

 If you want to generate your own Self-Signed SSL Certificate in PEM format, visit [cert-depot.com](http://www.cert-depot.com/).

+The code has a very generic PEM Certificate and Key included for demo (TLS 1.2, RSA).

 ## License
 *HttpServers* is distributed under the MIT license.